jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 /calendar.png

-Furthermore, the delivery of mental healthcare services still often involves weekly, monthly, or even less frequent appointments with a therapist.
-But, of course, our mental health needs aren't limited this these sparse, pre-schedules appointments.
+And the delivery of mental healthcare still often involves weekly, monthly, or even less frequent appointments with a therapist.
+But, of course, our mental health needs aren't limited this these sparse, pre-scheduled appointments.
 Crises, stressors, strong drug cravings, and even drug relapses can occur and require support at any time.

 ## Digital Therapeutics

 <!-- Consider image: Bank teller vs. ATM-->

-Fortunately, I believe we are now poised to experience disruptive innovation in the mental health services that we provide and the methods by which they are delivered.
+Fortunately, we are now poised to experience disruptive innovation in the mental healthcare services that we provide and the methods by which they are delivered.

 I use the term **disruptive innovation** intentionally to signal the magnitude and nature of this potentially transformative change.

 As a classic example of disruptive innovation, consider the ATMs impact on banking.
 How many of you remember “bankers hours?”
 Today, ATMs can be found almost everywhere and they provide us with 24/7 access to our cash.

-In a similar fashion, digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are positioned to disrupt and improve mental health services.
-They will make these services more accessible, highly available, and for some, even more acceptable.
+In a similar fashion, digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are positioned to disrupt and improve mental healthcare.
+They will make it more accessible, highly available, and for some, even more acceptable.

 ---